sanmarjx/surfs_up/README.md

 # surfs_up
 ## Overview
-The purpose of this analysis is to compare the temperatures of June and December in Hawaii to determine weather opening a surf and ice cream shop is a good idea.
+The purpose of this analysis is to compare the temperatures of June and December in Hawaii to determine whether opening a surf and ice cream shop is a good idea.
 By looking at the temperature statistics we will be able to determine weather the shop would be sustainable year round.

 ## Results
 June temperature statistics.